apostrophecms/sanitize-html/README.md

 ## Changelog

+1.2.2: reject `javascript:` URLs when disguised with an internal comment.
+This is probably not respected by browsers anyway except when inside an XML data island element, which you almost certainly are not allowing in your `allowedTags`, but we aim to be thorough.
+Thanks to Jim O'Brien.

 1.2.1: fixed crashing bug when presented with bad markup.
 The bug was in the `exclusiveFilter` mechanism.
 Unit test added.
 Thanks to Ilya Kantor for catching it.

 1.2.0: